walterhiggins/WMPJS/README.md

     var mediumDoll = { size: 'Medium', inner: smallDoll };
     var largeDoll = { size: 'Large', inner: mediumDoll };

 Regardless of how the *largeDoll* object is created, its structure will be the same in both cases.
-We could use this *largeDoll* object as a parameter to the *openRussianDoll()* recursive function we defined earlier in recipe 8.
+We could use this *largeDoll* object as a parameter to the *openRussianDoll()* recursive function we defined earlier in chapter 13.
 To put this to the test, create a new file *russiandoll.js* in the *plugins/scriptcraft/plugins* folder and type the following:

-<caption>Listing 10.2: A Russian Doll</caption>
+<caption>Listing 14.2: A Russian Doll</caption>

     var tinyDoll = { size: 'Tiny', inner: null };